BINF3101-yohe/Lab10_sars_CoV_2_part2/README.md

 To find the closest reference genomes, we will align the SARS-CoV-2 sequence to each candidate coronavirus genome.
 The virus genomes with the highest alignment scores will be our most closely-related viruses.

-Notice that computing an alignment between two sequences of length N and M and requires the computation of a dynamic programming table with NxM entries.
-The size of this matrix is sufficiently small for short sequences.
-But even the short genomes, like viral genomes, are generally too long for this approach.
-Instead of computing similarities from the entire genomes, we will only focus on the spike protein sequence.
-In general, we would prefer to align the whole nucleotide sequences, but for this assignment, considering only a spike protein will be sufficient.
-The spike protein is also one of the essential parts of any coronavirus, as it is the one that grants the virus entry to host cells.

 Below is a list of viruses we are going to pull from Entrez.
 It is list of coronaviruses and their corresponding NCBI accession codes.
 We have already copied over our SARS-CoV-2 genome.

 ```python